nfadili/Jammit/README.md

 Android Min SDK: 15

 Features Implemented:

-Registration
+Registration,
-Log In (with User Authentication and Shared Preferences) View Profile
+Log In (with User Authentication and Shared Preferences), View Profile,
-Edit Profile
+Edit Profile,
-Search Musicians
+Search Musicians,
 Log Out

 Use Cases Implemented (From Proposal):

-Use Case 1: Register an Account (required)
+Use Case 1: Register an Account (required),
-Use Case 2: Log into Account (required)
+Use Case 2: Log into Account (required),
-Use Case 3: Edit Account
+Use Case 3: Edit Account,
 Use Case 4: Find Musicians

 Notes:
 View Profile functionality was not something included in our proposal, but we decided it made sense to let people see their own profile.
 Profiles will ideally have an image associated with them that can be